GeoscienceAustralia/uncover-ml/docs/workflows.rst

 UncoverML workflows are controlled by a YAML configuration file.
-This section provides some examples and explanations of different workflows, the required configuration, uncoverml commands and the produced outputs.
+This section provides some examples and explanations of different workflows, the required configuration, uncoverml commands and the produced outputs

-In `uncover-ml/configs` directory, there some example YAML files to help you get started.
+There some example YAML files in the *uncover-ml/configs* directory to help you get started.

 .. _learn_and_predict: